Pelham-Lab/rhythmidia/README.md

 4. Navigate to the rhythmidia-main folder in Terminal
 5. Run the command pip install .
 6. To run Rhythmidia, run the command -->
-1. In a conda environment running Python >=3.11, run the command
+1. Rhythmidia must be installed in a Python environment running Python 3.11 or higher using pip.
+Rhythmidia runs on Unix-like operating systems including macOS and Linux.
+In order to install Rhythmidia, simply run the command:
 ```console
 pip install rhythmidia
 ```